Biofluids Laboratory

 Biomedical Microdevices Lab

-Micro- and nano- structures have a significant contribution in the physical world in spite of their seemingly insignificant dimensions.
-The Biomedical µDevices lab focuses on investigating these microscopic structures that affect physiology and cell biology.
-The multidisciplinary research extends to understanding and manipulating the microenvironment to study A) cancer metastasis and B) wound healing.
+Micro- and nano- structures have a significant contribution in the physical world, despite their seemingly insignificant dimensions.
+The Biomedical µDevices Lab focuses on investigating the microscopic structures that affect physiology and cell biology.
+Our multidisciplinary research extends to understanding and manipulating the microenvironment to study both cancer metastasis and wound healing.

 Location: Minerals and Materials 330, 330A